 What Are The Laws Regarding Medical Use Of Marijuana In Illinois?

-Illinois law regarding medical marijuana is relatively new.
+Marijuana is the new craze all around the world – it is being used for a number of reasons: mental health, pain relief, sleep solutions, and many more.
+These days it has become so popular that in many areas you can order marijuana online to your door.
+States all over the country are one by one legalizing it for medical purposes but many are also allowing it recreationally as well.
+The Illinois law regarding medical marijuana is relatively new.
 The Compassionate Use of Medical Cannabis Pilot Program Act allows individuals with qualifying illnesses such as cancer, AIDS, Parkinson’s disease, and MS to obtain up to 2.5 ounces of marijuana every two weeks.
-Aside from having one of the qualifying illnesses, an individual must have no prior drug offenses or violent crimes in their background in order to qualify.
+Whether this is inhaled, smoked, ingested, it doesn’t matter because it is for pain relief and other medical reasons.
+There are a bunch of different methods, and equipment to use which can be suited to the person taking the cannabis, see these bubblers with percolators, for an example.
+Obviously there are restrictions on this, like doing it within your home, not in your car or in a public area.
+And then aside from having one of the qualifying illnesses, an individual must have no prior drug offenses or violent crimes in their background in order to qualify.
 If you have a prior marijuana case on your record and can demonstrate that there was a medical need for that marijuana, then it is unlikely that it would prevent you from qualifying.

 In addition to the limit of 2.5 ounces every two weeks, you can’t use the marijuana in any public location where people could see or smell you smoking it.
-In addition, you cannot smoke it in your vehicle.
-There are additional restrictions which preclude school bus drivers, CDL drivers, police officers, firefighters, control agents, and any active duty law enforcement correctional officers from participating in the program.
+In addition, if you and your friends want to smoke some top shelf weed in your car, you cannot, as it is prohibited too.
+There are additional restrictions that preclude school bus drivers, CDL drivers, police officers, firefighters, control agents, and any active duty law enforcement correctional officers from participating in the program.

 Will A Police Officer Know That I Am A Medical Marijuana Cardholder If I Am Pulled Over And My Driver’s License Is Run?